xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 **How We Use It:**
 - To display contact information in conversations
 - To enable contact search and selection when composing messages
-- To synchronize with your device's contact database
+- To synchronise with your device's contact database
-- To provide contact-based features like conversation organization
+- To provide contact-based features like conversation organisation

+**Storage:**
-**Storage:** Contact data is stored locally on your device.
+Contact data is stored locally on your device.
 We access your device contacts through Android's Contacts API but do not transmit this information to external servers.

 ### 3. Location Information